pirafrank/fpiracom/pages/pages/social.md

 <div class="container">

-Here's a list of all my social network profiles and public platforms.
-<br>Reach me on your platform of choice!
+Here are my places on the Web.
+Reach me on your platform of choice.

     <div class="section group">
         <div class="col span_7_of_12">